lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/StateManagement.md

-# State Management
+# Responding to State changes

+@Metadata {
+    @PageImage(
+        purpose: card,
+        source: "StateManagement")
+}

-Manage state changes and trigger UI updates.
+State management and UI updates

-UIComponent doesn't have `State` or `Binding` like SwiftUI.
-Instead, it emphasizes unidirectional data flow.
-When an event occurs, you should propogate it to the top level `View` or `ViewController` that host the ComponentView and update the `component` field with the new Component hierarchy.
+Unlike SwiftUI, UIComponent doesn't have any state management constructs like ``State``, ``Observable``, or ``Binding``.
+This is by design to keep the framework simple with as few concepts as possible.
+The responsibility of updating UI is on you whenever the state of your application changes.

+We recommend writing a `reloadComponent` method and update the `component` field whenever the state changes.
+This ensures that the UI is always up to date with the latest state.

 ```swift
 struct MyViewModel {